 Students who complete all Business German Program coursework with an average grade of 83 percent (B) or better qualify to take the prestigious Zertifikat Deutsch für den Beruf (Certificate in Business German), the testing fee for which will be covered by Elon.
-The Zertifikat is offered through the German federal government and is internationally recognized by German companies as proof of business language proficiency.
-In order to gain a better understanding of German business culture, and to gain an edge on the job market, students who complete the German Business Program may also be placed in a domestic internship with a company that is based in Germany or does business there.
+The Zertifikat is offered through Goethe Institute and is internationally recognized by German companies as proof of business language proficiency.
+Finally, the Student Professional Development Center at Elon will work with students who complete the program to secure a domestic internship or employment with a company that is based in Germany or does business there.

 Select students will earn two degrees, a Bachelor of Science in International Business from Elon and a Bachelor of Science in International Management from ESB Business School in Reutlingen, Germany, all in just four years.
 Students in the program spend their first two years at Elon and their last two years in Germany.
 Elon provides comprehensive language and cultural training, including a specialized Business German component that emphasizes context-specific business language and culture, along with general education courses and introductory courses in business subjects.
 ESB provides upper level business courses and an extended internship with a firm in Germany.